Morudu7/alx-system_engineering-devops/0x00-shell_basics/README.md

-12.Script that prints the type of a file named iamafile in /tmp directory 13-Script to create a symbolic link in the current dir 14.Script to copy all html files to the parent working dir
+12.Script that prints the type of a file named iamafile in /tmp directory 13-Script to create a symbolic link in the current dir 14.Script to copy all html files to the parent working dir 16.Script to delete all files in the curerent directory that end whit ~